 You see, I love books.
 I hoard them.
 It’s my dream to have every spare inch of wall in my bedroom covered in them, and I’m well on the way to that.
 I have six bookshelves in my room and all are full, as is the floor space between them.
 I can’t resist – I see a bargain bin full of five-dollar books, I’m diving through it like a hobo through a dumpster.

 But I rarely go into a bookshop and buy a new book.
 This isn’t just because I prefer the smell and feel of old books, (in fact I enjoy the smell and feel of new books just as much,) but simply because new books in New Zealand are so damned expensive!
 Thirty dollars for a paperback; fifty for a hardback.

 So I order all my new books off the internet, and more and more smart people are doing the same.
 Thus we are killing the thing we love.

-Until I read that little fact, I never considered New Zealand having a lot of bookshops.
+Until I read that little fact I began this article with, I had never considered New Zealand having a lot of bookshops.
 In fact I often say the abundance of books is one of the things I miss most about living in England – certainly the cheapness of books is.
-But now I think about it, I remember when we were on a campervan trip, driving around New Zealand, we came across a bookshop out of the blue, in the middle of nowhere.
+But now I think about it, I remember years ago when we were on a family campervan trip around New Zealand, we came across a bookshop out of the blue, in the middle of nowhere.

 Well okay, it wasn’t quite in the middle of nowhere, but it wasn’t exactly where you’d expect a bookshop to be, well out of town, on a country road off the highway.
-Being a bookish family (and having me in the campervan,) we parked up to investigate.
+Being a bookish family (and having me in the campervan rental,) we parked up to investigate.